top of page

 LFE Building Biology Guidelines

-As far as sleeping areas go, even if you have one green light on the MITO/RD-10 in LFE Mode it places you in the serve concern Building Biology E-Field category.
-(Electric)
+When it comes to sleeping areas, having even one green light on the MITO/RD-10[AU] in LFE Mode places you in the severe concern category according to Building Biology guidelines for electric fields.

 Related Links